 So far we’ve covered why you can and should be tech savvy, how to get in the right state of mind, and how to transform your limiting beliefs and set some stakes as you work towards the goal of using technology with confidence and ease.
-These aspects are the hidden forces that hold us back from achievement, so with all of them addressed we’re all set to move forward with strategy.
+These aspects are the hidden forces that hold us back from achievement, so with all of them addressed we’re all set to move forward with our strategy.

 Priority number one is to implement a solid backup strategy.
-If you’re not familiar, a backup is a copy of your digital information in case the original is lost, damaged or a device or drive has failed.
+If you’re not familiar, a backup is a copy of your digital information in case the original is lost, damaged, or a device or drive has failed.
 This is not only the top priority because of the potential loss of your valuable photos, videos, documents, or other data, but also because our backup preparedness shapes how we interact with technology.

 With the example of adding 30 lives to a video game, think about how you would play differently.
-You’d have confidence would be boosted, and you’d likely take more risks to innovate, explore, and improve.
+Your confidence would be boosted, and you’d likely take more risks to innovate, explore, and improve.
 This concept applies to how we approach and use technology on a bigger scale as well.

-One of the most common responses I hear to questions like ‘have you tried this?’ is ‘I’m afraid I’m going to mess up my device.’
+One of the most common responses I hear to questions like “have you tried this?” is “I’m afraid I’m going to mess up my device.”
 This hesitation or fear often limits the exact experience and exposure we need to move past these anxieties.
 Having the safety net of a strong backup strategy alleviates these concerns and gives you the freedom and confidence to try new things and build your skills.

 The other chief reason to backup properly is that all electronic devices are machines and will fail eventually.
 The trick is that we never know when.
 Although it’s tempting, we can’t use past device performance to predict future results.
 You might have zero issues with multiple machines and your next shiny new one could fail in the first year.
 There are no guarantees.